Derreck Ogden with his daughter in Stuart, Florida

 "Once it's gone, you don't get it back."

 St. Lucie County is to the north.
 Palm Beach County is to the south.
-Look at what's happened to Pompano Beach.
-Look at Deerfield.
-Look at Delray Avenue.
+Look at what's happened to Pompano, Deerfield, Jupiter.
 That's the road Stuart is on if we don't slow down.

-Eventually developers win some of these fights.
+Eventually developers will win some of these fights.
 That's just how it works.
-But how long it takes us to get there — and how much of Stuart is left when we do — depends on who's sitting on the City Commission and whether they have the spine to vote no.
+But how long it takes us to get there — and how much of Stuart is left when we do — depends on who's sitting on the City Commission and whether they have the spine to vote no to deviating from our comprehensive plan in a way that hurts our city.

 A weak commission attracts the wrong kind of buyer.
-If a developer thinks they can steamroll five commissioners into changing zoning every time they show up with a project, they'll keep buying land in Stuart on speculation.
+If a developer thinks they can steamroll or sweet-talk a few commissioners into changing zoning every time they show up with a project, they'll keep buying land in Stuart on speculation.
 A strong commission that holds the line on the Comprehensive Plan changes the math — and the wrong kind of developer stops coming here.

 I'm not against growth.
 I'm against irresponsible growth.
 There's a difference, and Stuart deserves leaders who know it.